 Let’s dissect this.
 First of all, working with your laptop on a beach is a terrible idea because the sand will get between the keys and ruin it.
 Not to mention the fact that it’ll likely be stolen the first time you take a dip in the sea.
 On top of this comes the more base reality: you’ll most likely be working from home or a co-working space and not in some island paradise.

 Benefits vs drawbacks

 A 2019 study of 2,500 workers found that 99% want to work remotely at least some of the time for the rest of their careers.
 Working remotely means that you could, in theory, work from anywhere in the world.
-Many people choose to work from their homes, while others will explore the world and work from cafes, and so on.
+Many people choose to work from their homes.
+Others will explore the world and work from cafes, and so on.
 It depends on your lifestyle, family, and other commitments, as well as the type of work you’re doing and whether you need to physically meet your clients often.

 It’s important that you manage your expectations when working remotely.
 Sometimes the internet might be rubbish, other times your work environment might be loud.
 Are you the kind of person who can be productive at home?
 Or will you just continually go to look in the fridge?

 Some people need an office environment to be productive.
 Try experimenting with different work environments and find out where you’re most effective.

 A tradesman is only as good as his tools.
 If you’re going to switch to working remotely, then you’ll need to invest some money in your toolkit.
 Obviously, a good laptop that processes quickly and has enough memory to keep you going is essential.
 There are some other bits of kit that you should consider buying, as well.

 - Webcam: Conference calling is essential to remote work.
 A good webcam will help to make you look professional when chatting with your clients.

 - Microphone: In much the same spirit, it’s important that your clients and colleagues can hear you clearly.